renpy/renpy/sphinx/source/3dstage.rst

     not given, the default layer for that tag is used.
 If tag is "camera", it means the camera

-    Note poi_is isn't updated automatically. so, you should write like below if you want it is updated::
+    Note point_to isn't updated automatically. so, you should write like below if you want it is updated::

         show eileen happy at center:
-            poi_is "camera"
+            point_to "camera"
             0
             repeat